This bread pudding recipe made with apple bread is totally worth the bake time and totally fits into a clean eating plan!

 This is one of those recipes that makes a perfect breakfast for the spring holidays.
 Things like Easter or Mother’s Day come to mind.
 Apples are pretty available year round and the rest is just basic ingredients!
 I used whole grain spelt flour for this and was pretty amazed by how well it turned out.
 Not that spelt doesn’t bake well, I just expected certain things to be different.

-I will say that the texture of this isn’t a “spongy” as it is when you use wheat-based flour, but honestly, you don’t even notice because it’s just so good!
+It’s always hard to call something “the best”, because everyone has different tastes.
+What’s the best to me, may not be the best to you.
+And I will say that the texture of this isn’t as “spongy” as it is when you use wheat-based flour, but honestly, you don’t even notice because it’s just so good!
+So let’s just say, it might be one of my personal bests.

 - Fresh apple pieces